Sri480/Sri_2/c1_test.md

 The latest trend in AI is Generative AI and the use of Large Language Models.
 Information can now be presented in a more concise and relevant manner and tailored based on context.

-One of the direct comppetitors to AlphaSense is Bloomberg which is also investing heavily in Generative AI and has announced BloombergGPT, an LLM for finance.
+One of the direct competitors to AlphaSense is Bloomberg which is also investing heavily in Generative AI and has announced BloombergGPT, an LLM for finance.
 Bloomberg plans to integrate BloombergGPT into its terminal software.
 Other competitors in this space include Thomson Reuters Eikon, FactSet.
 In May 2022, AlphaSense acquired competitor Sentieo.

 ## Results